cs340-24/color_sort/detailed_schedule.md

 ### 3/25 - 3/31
 **GOALS:**
 1. Write status report 3
+2. Add options to change difficulty level
+    * Maybe have "easy", "medium", and "difficult" sets of levels to choose from?
-2. Add increased difficulty option: hide the color on all blocks except the top block.
+3. Add increased difficulty option: hide the color on all blocks except the top block.
 After user moves top block, the color on the block that was beneath it will be exposed
-3. Add level timer
+4. Add level timer

 ### 4/1 - 4/7
 **DEADLINES:**